Holikma/holikma/README.md

 ### 🚀 Explore My Work

-Although some of my projects are not fully documented yet, feel free to **clone and explore** them on your own—I’d love to hear your feedback!
+Although some of my projects are not fully documented yet, feel free to **clone and explore** them on your own — I’d love to hear your feedback!

 ---